 Once a student has been accepted to the JD program and another graduate or professional program at the University of Iowa, students must obtain the permission of the Associate Dean for Student Affairs or Dean of the College of Law to be classified as a Combined Degree candidate.

-Students who are admitted to both colleges will receive separate letters of admission from those colleges as well as an official notification of being admitted to the combined degree program from the UI Office of Admissions at Calvin Hall.
-Students who are admitted to both colleges but do not receive official notification of being admitted to the combined degree program should contact the main UI Office of Admissions at 107 Calvin Hall, 800-553-IOWA.
+Students who are admitted to both colleges will receive separate letters of admission from those colleges as well as an official notification of being admitted to the combined degree program from the UI Office of Graduate Admissions.
+Students who are admitted to both colleges but do not receive official notification of being admitted to the combined degree program should contact the main UI Office of Graduate Admissions at 800-553-IOWA.

-The College of Law recommends that any prospective student interested in pursuing a combined degree at the College of Law begin by contacting Amy Best, Director of Admissions and Enrollment at the College of Law, at email@example.com.
+The College of Law recommends that any prospective student interested in pursuing a combined degree at the College of Law begin by contacting the Admissions Office at email@example.com.
 Current JD students should contact Jason Rantanen, the Combined Degree Faculty Advisor, at firstname.lastname@example.org.

 Students enrolled in combined degrees must satisfy the usual hours and course requirements that all other students must satisfy for each degree separately.
 However, as an integrated program of study, combined degree candidates have the option of crediting some courses towards both degrees.
 These courses are typically electives in each discipline that satisfy the requirements for each degree separately.
 As an example, a student enrolled as a JD/MPH candidate may be able to count both the Family Law and Introduction to the US Healthcare System courses toward the graduation requirements of both the JD and MPH degrees.